lildb/Databased/README.md

 - Press `q` to close a command menu if the terminal displays a `:` or `(END)`

-### 5. Run the .SQL script to load the csv files into the database
+### 5. Run the .SQL script to load `csv` files into the database
 - From the terminal of your *PostgreSQL* server, run:

 ```shell
 psql postgres -f ./pg_reviews_etl.sql
 ```

-- Transferring from .CSV files to a temporary table first is significantly faster than transforming the data while simultaneously loading it into the database.
+- Transferring from .CSV files to a temporary table first, as type `TEXT`, is significantly faster, but does require more RAM.
+Once the file(s) are loaded into PostgreSQL, they are parsed with data type constraints and foreign keys and indexes are added.
+The temporary tables are dropped to free up memory space before proceeding to the next file.
-- If all goes well, you should see something like the following:

 - I used SCP to send .CSV files to my virtual machine instance.
-This API is designed to be scale-agnostic and will work with any cloud service running Ubuntu Server 20.04.
+I deployed on `AWS EC2` [t2.micro](https://aws.amazon.com/ec2/instance-types/t2/) This API is designed to be scale-agnostic and will work with any cloud service running Ubuntu Server 20.04.

 ### 6. Set up the .env file to use with the Express application server instances.
 The variables should correspond with the *PostgreSQL* config settings